NabeelFarooq/curriculum/react/class_components/class_based_components.md

 ### Introduction

 All the components so far have been functional in style and syntax.
-This is common now, but you will see a different `class` based syntax too.
+This is common now, but you will now see a different `class` based syntax too.
 In this lesson, we explore how a class-based component is written and how concepts like props and state are used in one.

 ### Lesson overview